-As allowed by state law, the district has identified two directory information lists-one for school-sponsored purposes and a second for all other requests.
-For district publications and announcements, the district has designated the following as directory information: Student name; address; telephone listing; electronic mail address; photograph; date and place of birth; major field of study; degrees, honors, and awards received; dates of attendance; grade level; most recent educational institution attended; participation in officially recognized activities and sports; and weight and height of members of athletic teams [FL(LOCAL)].
+As allowed by state law, the district has identified two directory information lists-one for schoolsponsored purposes and a second for all other requests.
+For district publications and announcements, the district has designated the following as directory information: Student's name • Address • Telephone listing • E-mail address • Photograph • Date and place of birth • Major field of study • Degrees, honors, and awards received • Dates of attendance • Grade level • Most recent school previously attended • Participation in officially recognized activities and sports • Weight and height, if a member of an athletic team.
 If a parent does not object to the use of his or her child's information for these school-sponsored purposes, the school will not ask permission each time the district wants to use the information for these purposes.

-For all other purposes, the district has identified the following as directory information: Student name, address, and grade level [FL(LOCAL)].
+For all other purposes, the district has identified the following as directory information: Student's name • Address • Grade level.
 If a parent does not object to the use of the student's information for these purposes, the school must release this information when requested by an outside entity or individual.

-Note: Review Authorized Inspection and Use of Student Records on page 26.
+Note: Review Authorized Inspection and Use of Student Records.